lulzzz/Adrien/src/spikes/3/src/Adrien.Core/ReadMe.md

 Adrien is an differentiable programming framework intended for .NET.

-TODO: reshape operation not supported, should be a no-op (free)
 TODO: splice operation mostly not supported, might need support

 ## Abstraction levels